misialq/zsh-qiime2/README.md

 ### Installation

-* Typically, you would install custom plugins under `$ZSH_CUSTOM/plugins`, so the easiest way is to just clone this entire repository to that location:
+* Typically, you would install plugins under `$ZSH_CUSTOM/plugins`, so the easiest way is to just clone this entire repository to that location:

 ```shell